 - You represent God, not yourself.
-Remember that what you say is a reflection of Him ultimately, even when you provide disclaimers. - Make sure your communications are above reproach. - Express your opinions in a clear, loving, and logical way when engaging in dialogue with others. - Think about what you are saying- Is it necessary or kind?
+Remember that what you say is a reflection of Him ultimately, even when you provide disclaimers. - Make sure your communications are above reproach. - Express your opinions in a clear, loving, and logical way when engaging in dialogue with others. - Link to content from official sources rather than third-party or inappropriate social media accounts. - Think about what you are saying- Is it necessary or kind?
 Is it truthful?
 Will it hurt someone else intentionally or unintentionally?